alvaromartinezconde/CV/README.md

 Participation in 4 projects for the realization of dashboards in Power BI:

 * Spanish Patent and Trademark Office (SPTO) - Public Sector: Project Manager.
 Technologies used: MySQL and Power BI
-* Generali Seguros: Collaborator in control panel.
+* Generali Seguros:
+  + Collaborator in control panel.
 Technologies used: Github, Bitbucket, Talend, Power BI, SQL Server and powershell-windows
-  + Responsible for creating Dashboard with Jira data in EazyBI (MDX code)
+  + Responsible for creating a Dashboard with Jira data in EazyBI (MDX code)
 * Telefónica: Give support to all the control panels that they have within the company, this means: modifications of the existing ones, errors that arise, updates that arise to improve and optimize etc. Technologies used: MySQL and Power BI
 * Junta de Andalucía - Public Sector: Responsible for creating a dashboard in Power BI.
 Technologies used: SQL Server, DBeaver and Power BI.
 * Training course - Data Analytics with Python